ericmandel/drvrem/README.md

 use a different level of optimization, you probably want to change the EMFLAGS variable and rebuild the libraries by executing *make all*.

-astroem is distributed under the terms of The MIT License.
+drvrem is distributed under the terms of The MIT License.

 Eric Mandel, Center for Astrophysics | Harvard & Smithsonian